Vyral/sandy-eagon-blog/_posts/2026-02-25-how-to-know-and-how-to-access-your-home-s-value-to-support-your-next-chapter.md

 {% include excerpt.html %}

 Hey there, friends!
-I'd love to share a conversation I just had with a lovely couple I've been talking with on and off for probably ten years.
+I’d love to share a conversation I just had with a lovely couple I’ve been talking with on and off for probably ten years.

 He said his wife had been having health problems and they were discussing getting hospice involved.

-He wanted to know, first of all, *how to know when it's time to move out of your house.* For most people, there are two factors:
+He wanted to know, first of all, *how to know when it’s time to move out of your house.* For most people, there are two factors:

 **First, can you handle the upkeep of the home and yard and keep all that space functioning for you?** Do you have the physical ability to do the work, or the financial ability to hire someone to do it?
 Even when you hire help, it still requires energy and attention.

 **Second, do you have the physical ability to manage daily life in your house?** For many people, the biggest issues are too many stairs or an unsafe bathing situation.
-Some people simply can't get into the tub anymore and need to change their space.
+Some people simply can’t get into the tub anymore and need to change their space.

 If you’re tired of those barriers, it’s time to consider a home that fits you better, whether a smaller, single-level place of your own, a senior community where you don’t have to worry about repairs and yard work, or, if you’re not ready for a senior community, perhaps an apartment.
 Those are some options.